pytorch/torchtune/docs/source/tutorials/first_finetune_tutorial.rst

 You can see that all the modules were successfully initialized and the model has started training.
-You can monitor the loss and progress through the `tqdm <https://tqdm.github.io/>`_ bar but torchtune will also log some more metrics at an interval defined in the config.
+You can monitor the loss and progress through the `tqdm <https://tqdm.github.io/>`_ bar but torchtune will also log some more metrics, such as GPU memory usage, at an interval defined in the config.

 |